xli1224/stephenmcd.github.com/_posts/tumblr/2010-02-13-hasta-la-vista-windows.md

 ---
 layout: post
-title: "Hasta la Vista, Windows"
+title: Hasta la Vista, Windows
+tags:
+- linux
+- x.org
 ---
 Earlier this week I had the pleasure of removing my final Windows install after wiping my machine at work and installing Ubuntu on it.
 It was during the late 90s that I first tried out Linux after getting my hands on a Redhat 6.1